 Sellevision is the name of a (fictional) home shopping channel, that has employed quite a few eccentric hosts to work for it.
 Take the movie “Soapdish”, mix it with the movie “Anchorman”, and add just a dash of the cattiness found in whatever tv show about teenagers in high school is the most popular at the moment, and you have Sellevision.

 It starts out with Max, a Sellevision host who is being fired by executive producer Howard.
-Max accidently exposed himself on live Sellevision (on a “Toys for Tots” segment) and now is out of a job.
+Max accidentally exposed himself on live Sellevision (on a “Toys for Tots” segment) and now is out of a job.
 Max begins a degrading and difficult search for another job.
 Hilarity ensues.

 Howard, on the other hand, continues working at Sellevision, and having a torrid love affair with Leigh, one of the hosts, (who is not Howard’s wife).
 Leigh, of course, wants Howard to leave his wife, but is starting to question if he ever will.

-Peggy Jean Smythe (who reminds me in some ways of Martha Stewart) is one of the most popular hosts, who one day recieves a disturbing email from a viewer.
+Peggy Jean Smythe (who reminds me in some ways of Martha Stewart) is one of the most popular hosts, who one day receives a disturbing email from a viewer.
 This begins Peggy’s decline into madness as she tries to figure out who is behind the email, and why, and if the nasty things said about her in the emails are true.

 She suspects Trish, the younger, newer, blonder host, is behind the emails, but there is no proof.
 I found it to be a lot of fun to watch a character so perfect, with the perfect husband and three perfect children, go crazy and develop drug habits.

 What is really going on with the “perfect” husband and three “perfect” children is a whole other story.
 Trish, on the other hand, is, in fact, trying to climb the Sellevision ladder, and become the most popular host.
 So, could it be Trish behind the emails after all?